• Home

 Decorative uses for plastic Easter eggs.

-Do you know how most newer plastic Easter eggs have holes in them?
-They look defective.
 After thinking about the hole-y eggs for a while, I thought to myself, “how can I make the holes part of something decorative, to take advantage of them instead of looking at them as a flaw?”

 Easter table and decorating ideas | In My Own Style